Somaliland campaign: Campaigns

-1900–02
+1900–1902

-The first offensive campaign was led by the Haroun against Ethiopian encampment at Jijiga in March 1900.
-The Ethiopian general Gerazmatch Bante reportedly repulsed the attack and inflicted great losses on the Dervishes, although the British vice-consul at Harar claimed the Ethiopians out of pride armed even children with rifles to inflate the size of their forces.
-The Haroun seized control of the Ogaden but did not attack Harar.
+The first offensive campaign was led by the Haroun against Ethiopian encampment at Battle of Jigjiga in March 1900.
+Both sides claimed victory following the battle.
+The Ethiopian General Gerazmatch Bante reportedly repulsed the attack and inflicted great losses on the Dervishes.
+Conversely, the British vice-consul at Harar claimed the Ethiopians had armed children with rifles to inflate the size of their forces.
+Although suffering heavy casualties during the attack, the Dervishes accomplished their objective of returning all the livestock confiscated by the Abyssinians.
+The battle had established without a doubt that the Dervishes were now a force to be reckoned with.

+The Haroun seized control over parts of the Ogaden but did not attempt to attack Jijiga again.
 Instead, he raided the non-Dervish Qadariyyah clans for their camels and arms.

-In 1901, the British joined with the Ethiopians and attacked the Dervishes with a force 17,000 strong.
+In 1901, the British joined with the Ethiopians and attacked the Dervishes with a force 1,500 strong.
 The Haroun was driven across the border into the Majeerteen Sultanate, which had been incorporated into the Italian protectorate.
-The Ethiopians failed to get a hold on the western Ogaden and the British were eventually forced to retreat, having accomplished none of their goals.
+The Ethiopians failed to get a hold on the eastern Ogaden and the British were eventually forced to retreat, having accomplished none of their goals.
 In this campaign, "borders were ignored by both British and Somali."

 Lt-Col. Alexander Cobbe of 1st (Central Africa) Battalion, King's African Rifles, was awarded the Victoria Cross for his action at Erego, on 6 October 1902.

 February–June 1903

-The British became convinced of their need of Italian assistance, but memories of the disastrous Battle of Adowa inhibited any Italian fervour for action in the Horn of Africa.
+The British became convinced of their need of Italian assistance.
 In 1903, the Italian Foreign Ministry permitted the British to land forces at Hobyo (Obbia).
 An Italian naval commander off Hobyo feared "that the expedition will end in a fiasco; the Mad Mullah will become a myth for the British, who will never come across him, and a serious worry for ... our sphere of influence."